 What To Expect From Your PADI Open Water Course?

 Becoming a scuba diver is no easy task.
-There’s training and practice that is required to ensure you can dive safely and know about how to dive.
+There’s training and practice that are required to ensure you can dive safely and know how to dive.

 Recognized across the world, by obtaining your PADI license, you can dive in a whole bunch of locations, and begin to feel comfortable beneath the waves.